phpmetrics/PhpMetrics/README.md

     ...
 ```

-## Bubbles chart
+## Bubbles chart and complete report

-You can export the result to `json` with:
+If you want to get the complete report (html):

-    php ./bin/metrics.php --json <folder or filename> > report/bubbles/results.json
+    php ./bin/metrics.php --format=html <folder or filename> > /path/of/your/choice.html

-To preview the json, open the file `report/bubbles/index.html` in your browser.

 ### Read report